INTRODUCTION

 The filled net is symbolic of the maximum number of fish that the net could hold.
 The size of the fish also specifies that the catch was at the peak level.
 The catch of fish would also hold small and worthless fish that the fishermen would reject and throw into the lake, as Jesus mentioned in Matthew 13:37-48.
 However, this catch contained only valuable fish.

-Why John mentioned the number of fish?
+Why did John mention the number of fish?
 The Bible scholars attribute various reasons for this.
-The simple reasoning is that after the fishing, the workers used to count the fish to divide among the partners and laborers.
+The simple reasoning is that after the fishing, the workers used to count the fish to divide among the partners and labourers.
 So, the number was available.

 The scholars attempted to give meaning to number 153.

 The regular catch of fish would not fill the net, and so the fishnets were not made to fill them with fish.
-When Simon Peter and others had a miraculous catch of fish at Jesus’ direction, “they caught such a large number of fish that their nets began to break.”
-(Luke 5:6).
-So, the evangelist reports that in this case the net did not tear.
+When Simon Peter and others had a miraculous catch of fish at Jesus’ direction, “they caught such a large number of fish that their nets began to break” (Lk 5:6).
+So, the evangelist reports that in this case, the net did not tear.
 Jesus protected the net from tearing to show that no one can destroy his church and it can hold an enormous number of good faithful.

 The disciples did not ask Jesus who he was because they all understood his identity.
 They had a reverential silence at Jesus’ appearance.
 This became another proof for Jesus’ resurrection.

 Jesus served the bread and fish like the multiplication of bread and fish in John 6:11.
-Bread and fish was the normal menu of the people.
-This also reminds us of the Last Supper, where Jesus gave them bread (Matthew 26:26) and wine as his body and blood.
+Bread and fish were the staple diet of the people.
+This also reminds us of the Last Supper, where Jesus gave them bread (Mt 26:26) and wine as his body and blood.
 However, this was not the Eucharistic meal.
 The gospel does not mention any prayer or blessing here except the divine presence of Jesus.

 Though Jesus appeared six times to various disciples before, this was his third revelation to his apostles.
-The first was to the ten apostles excluding Thomas in Jerusalem on the Resurrection Sunday (John 20:19-25) and the second was to the 11 apostles, including Thomas in Jerusalem on the eighth day after the resurrection (John 20:26-29).
-John the Evangelist was present during all these three revelations.
+The first was to the ten apostles excluding Thomas in Jerusalem on the Resurrection Sunday (Jn 20:19-25) and the second was to the 11 apostles, including Thomas in Jerusalem on the eighth day after the resurrection (Jn 20:26-29).
+John the Evangelist was present during all these incidents.

 MESSAGE